pricem14pc/eq-questionnaire-launcher/README.md

 ### Deployment with [Concourse](https://concourse-ci.org/)

-To deploy this application with Concourse, you must have a Kubernetes cluster already and be logged in to a Concourse instance.
+To deploy this application with Concourse, you must have a Kubernetes cluster and be logged in to a Concourse instance.

 ---